dmlc/xgboost/doc/prediction.rst

 - When using ``output_margin`` to avoid transformation and ``strict_shape`` is set to ``True``:

-  Similar to the previous case, output is a 2-dim array, except for that ``multi:softmax`` has equivalent output of ``multi:softprob`` due to dropped transformation.
+  Similar to the previous case, output is a 2-dim array, except for that ``multi:softmax`` has equivalent output shape of ``multi:softprob`` due to dropped transformation.
 If strict shape is set to False then output can have 1 or 2 dim depending on used model.

 - When using ``preds_contribs`` with ``strict_shape`` set to ``True``: